bmlindor/ttv_ss/AAREADME.md

 1).
 Simulate transit times from JPLEphemeris.
 Add noise option to data.

-sim_times has multiple methods with the following arguments sim_times(jd1::Float64, jd2::Float64, jdsize::Int64,
-    addnoise::Bool=false, sigma::Float64=0.0, EMB::Bool=true, seed::Int=42)
+sim_times(jd1::Float64,nyear::Float64,
+  addnoise::Bool=false,sigma::Float64=0.0,EMB::Bool=true,seed::Int=42)

 2a).
 Carry out a linear fit to the transit times.

 2b).
 Call ttv_nplanet.jl from wrapper then compute the chi-square of the fit.
 Carry out an initial fit of the 2 inner planets

+ttv_nplanet(nplanet::Int64,jmax::Int64,ntrans::Vector{Int64},data::Vector{T}) where T<:Real
+ttv_wrapper(tt0,nplanet::Int64,ntrans::Vector{Int64},params::Vector{T},jmax::Integer,EM::Bool)

 2c).
 Then add in the third planet.
 Initialize a grid of periods & phases of the outer planet, compute the best-fit at each.
 Optimize the fit to the two sets of transit times by varying all of the other parameters.

-Note: This assumes 2 transits for Jupiter because transits are required for TTVFaster

-Show that likelihood curve peaks at period of Jupiter.
+Note: This assumes 2 transits for Jupiter because transits are required for TTVFaster Show that likelihood curve peaks at period of Jupiter.
 Note: the third planet can't be too close to the transiting planets.

 fit_planet3(filename::String,
     jd1::Float64,nyear::Float64,
     p3in::Float64,p3out::Float64,np3::Int,nphase::Int,
-    addnoise::Bool=false,sigma::Float64=0.0,EMB::Bool=true)
+    addnoise::Bool=false,sigma::Float64=0.0,EM::Bool=true)

+2d).
+Search for moon.
+Initialize a grid of moon phases & compute the best-fit at each.
+Optimize the fit to the two sets of transit times by varying all of the other parameters. fit_moon(filename::String, jd1::Float64,nyear::Float64, p3in::Float64,p3out::Float64,np3::Int,nphase::Int, dpin::Float64,dpout::Float64,ndp::Int, addnoise::Bool=false,sigma::Float64=0.0,wide::Bool=false)

 3).
-Taking the minimum chi-square, run a markov chain with all 3 planets.
-Assuming the host star has the same mass as the Sun, which 3 planets did you detect?
-What are their masses and eccentricities (as well as uncertainties on these quantities)?
+Taking the minimum chi-square, or the maximum log-Probability, run a markov chain with all 3 planets.
+-Assuming the host star has the same mass as the Sun, which 3 planets did you detect?
+-What are their masses and eccentricities (as well as uncertainties on these quantities)?

  MCMC(foutput::String,param::Array{Float64,1},lprob_best::Float64,
     nsteps::Int64,nwalkers::Int64,nplanet::Int64,ntrans::Array{Int64,1},
     tt0::Array{Float64,1},tt::Array{Float64,1},sigtt::Array{Float64,1},
-    use_sigsys::Bool,EMB::Bool)
+    use_sigsys::Bool,EM::Bool)

 4).
 Experiment with different runs to find which best show routine use.
     Run routine for range of sigmas and nyears.